Liverpool: Where the Mersey Meets the Music and the Pubs Never Forget

 Evening: The Philharmonic

 Get a taxi or walk 20 minutes up to Hope Street.
 The Philharmonic Dining Rooms (36 Hope Street, L1 9BX) isn't just a pub—it's a cathedral to drinking.
 Built 1898, marble everywhere, stained glass, the whole theatrical lot.
-The toilets are Grade II listed, if you can believe that.
+The toilets are Grade II listed, if you can believe that—mahogany cubicles, mosaic floors, marble urinals.
+There's even a framed letter from John Lennon complaining about how fancy they are.

 Have a pint of Cains or a local craft option.
 They do food until 8 PM—nothing fancy, but solid.
 The scotch eggs are proper.

 Dinner option: If you want something smarter, Maray on Bold Street (57 Bold Street, L1 4ER, 0151 709 5824) does Middle Eastern small plates from £6-12.
 The disco cauliflower is famous for a reason.
-Book ahead.
+Book ahead—this place fills up fast with a mix of locals and informed tourists.

 Day Two: Football, Cathedrals, and Proper Pubs